inthewaves/kotlin-signald/example-bot-linuxX64/README.md

 From the root project directory,

-- Run `./gradlew :example-bot-linuxX64:linkDebugExecutableLinuxX64`
+- Run `./gradlew :example-bot-linuxX64:linkReleaseExecutableLinuxX64`
-- Inside of `example-bot-linuxX64/build/bin/linuxX64/debugExecutable` is `example-bot-linuxX64.kexe`, which is an
+- Inside of `example-bot-linuxX64/build/bin/linuxX64/releaseExecutable` is `example-bot-linuxX64.kexe`, which is an
   executable.

-To run the bot, run `./example-bot-linuxX64.kexe +<accountID>`
+  To run the bot, run `./example-bot-linuxX64.kexe +<number>`